What Is Product Analytics? Examples, Metrics, Use Cases

 • Coordinate their efforts with the rest of the team to tackle your product development cohesively.

-Make a shortlist of the metrics you intend to monitor & create an action plan on how you’ll leverage them in your product development decisions.
+Make a shortlist of the metrics you intend to monitor and create an action plan on how you’ll leverage them in your product development decisions.
+This can be as temporary as deciding which metrics will determine the final result of an A/B test or as long-term as deciding what metrics you want to improve overall in the coming year.

 Examples of product adoption metrics include:

-Depending on your product’s maturity and the size of your (product analytics) team, you can focus on just a few core metrics, benchmark your product’s performance, optimize your product to improve them, and avoid overwhelming your team with dashboards and reports.
+If your company is earlier on in its journey, you can focus on just a few core metrics, benchmark your product’s performance, optimize your product to improve them, and avoid overwhelming your team with dashboards and reports.

 4. Use your product analytics stack to make data-informed decisions